Biden campaign readies health care fight in latest attack on Trump – KION546

 “My predecessor’s – once again, God love him – call for cuts that could rip away health insurance for tens of millions of Americans,” Biden said at a White House event on supply chains.
 “They just don’t give up.
 But guess what?
 We won’t let these things happen.”

-On Tuesday, the Biden campaign is having former House Speaker Nancy Pelosi and North Carolina Gov. Roy Cooper, whose state will start its Medicaid expansion on Friday, hold a press call to respond to Trump’s threats.
+On Tuesday, the Biden campaign held a call featuring former House Speaker Nancy Pelosi and North Carolina Gov. Roy Cooper, whose state will start its Medicaid expansion on Friday, to respond to Trump’s threats.
+North Carolina will be the 40th state to take advantage of an Obamacare provision to broaden Medicaid to more low-income adults after years of resistance by Republican state legislators.

+“In 2024, the Affordable Care Act and all of its transformational benefits will be on the ballot,” Pelosi said.
+“The American people will need to know that if Donald Trump wins next year, he’s coming for your health care.
+But if Joe Biden wins, your health care will be safe and sound.”

+“It was hard for me to believe that Donald Trump is actually bringing up this ACA threat once again, but as Speaker Pelosi says we’ve got to believe him because he tried it before, and almost succeeded,” Cooper added.

 Biden’s team plans on running a new health care focused TV ad in Las Vegas – in the key battleground state of Nevada – and national cable later in the week, a campaign official said.
-The campaign also is seeking to call attention to various health care provisions Biden has worked to improve, including coverage for pre-existing conditions.
+The campaign also is seeking to call attention to various health care provisions Biden has worked to improve and protect, including coverage for pre-existing conditions.

 The campaign also will lean on state Democratic parties in swing states to host events this week to talk about the effects of repealing the Affordable Care Act, the official said.